 …Well Just about Everything.

-Who Turned on the Heat? – The Unsuspected Global Warming Culprit, El Niño-Southern Oscillation is now on sale in pdf form for US$5.00 – Please click here to buy a copy.
-(Credit/Debit Card through PayPal.
-You do NOT need to open a PayPal account).
+Who Turned on the Heat? – The Unsuspected Global Warming Culprit, El Niño-Southern Oscillation is now free.
+Copy here.

 The Updated Preview includes the Table of Contents; the Introduction; the beginning of Section 1, with the cartoon-like illustrations; the discussion About the Cover; and the Closing.